 | ||

-Peter Randolph Peter Randolph (1825-1897) was born in Virginia as a slave, but through great perseverance, became educated, cultured, socially active and respected.
-He was freed after his owner's death through the stipulations of his Will.
-A substantial sum of money was provided to the slaves from the estate, so that they could make a journey North, if they chose to do so.
+Peter Randolph Peter Randolph (1825-1897) was a significant author of the Civil War period, whose writing presented Americans with an objective, unbiased view of the culturally accepted, but poorly known institution of chattel slavery.
+Randolph was born in Virginia as a slave, but through great perseverance, became educated, cultured, socially active and respected.
+His memoir From Slave Cabin to Pulpit reflects on the turbulent changes that occurred in his life, but the themes are presented with simplicity and unpretentiousness.
+Randolph was freed after his owner's death through the stipulations of the latter's Will.
+A substantial sum of money was provided to the slaves of the estate, so that they could make a journey North, if they chose to do so.
 Although legally permissible, such freeing of slaves carried social penalties, for the family who issued such "private" emancipation almost invariably fell into disrepute.
-There is an overriding theme of simplicity in his memoir From Slave Cabin to Pulpit.
-Many of the social improvements that Randolph recommends are straightforward, but require courage and determination to implement them.
 Although hardly a romantic, Randolph wrote with sincerity about his hopes for the future, and he had a dream that all oppressed peoples would see their burden lifted, just as he had seen it happen in his own life.
-From Slave Cabin to Pulpit More information on From Slave Cabin to Pulpit |
+From Slave Cabin to Pulpit is a unique book that examines the complexities and contradictions of life in America, but also puts forward the idea that through courage and determination, considerable improvement can be brought to society.
+Books by Peter Randolph Published in a New Edition: From Slave Cabin to Pulpit More information on From Slave Cabin to Pulpit |

-| |||||||||||||||||||||||
+AUTHORS | |||||||||||||||||||||||